Welcome To CEC A Family Medicine Doctor in Uniondale that Accepts Medicaid

 Family Medicine Doctor in Uniondale that Accepts Medicaid

-The Charles Evans Center a Family Medicine Doctor in Uniondale that Accepts Medicaid is licensed by the NYS Department of Health, the NYS Office of Mental Health and the NYS Office of Addiction Services and Supports and is supported by Nassau County Department of Human Services.
+The CEC Health Center a Family Medicine Doctor in Uniondale that Accepts Medicaid is licensed by the NYS Department of Health, the NYS Office of Mental Health and the NYS Office of Addiction Services and Supports and is supported by Nassau County Department of Human Services.

 Epilepsy is a disorder that affects the central nervous system.
 It occurs when one’s brain activity becomes abnormal, causing seizures in patients.
 While this condition is strenuous to handle and keep track of, through the use of medication and other suggested therapies, our neurologist will be able to help patients manage the below symptoms: